sjdirect/abotx/README.md

 PM> Install-Package AbotX
 ```

+IF you have an AbotX.lic file.
+Just make sure it ends up in the bin directory of your application (ie.. in the same directory as the AbotX.dll file).

 ## Quick Start

 AbotX adds advanced functionality, shortcuts and configurations to the rock solid [Abot C# Web Crawler](https://github.com/sjdirect/abot/blob/master/README.md).
 It is recommended that you start with Abot's documentation and quick start before coming here.